Mixing times for the TASEP on the circle: Last passage times and transversal fluctuations of geodesics

 \section{Last passage times and transversal fluctuations of geodesics}

-In the following, we adapt a series of estimates on the last passage times and transversal fluctuations for i.i.d.\ environments to last passage percolation in periodic environments.
-While most of these results are known for pairs of points with bounded slope, we require more refined estimates in order to study flat geodesics.
+In the following, we adapt a series of preliminary estimates on the last passage times and transversal fluctuations for i.i.d.\ environments to last passage percolation in periodic environments.
+While most of these results are well-known for pairs of points with bounded slope -- see for example the appendix in \cite{BGZ:TemporalCorrelation} for an overview -- we require more refined estimates in order to study flat geodesics, i.e., where the slope between the endpoints converges to $0$.
 We then show how the results can be used to study last passage percolation in periodic environments.